Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. Sells 6,708 Shares

-Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. sold 6,708 shares of the firm’s stock in a transaction dated Monday, February 14th.
-The shares were sold at an average price of $42.43, for a total transaction of $284,620.44.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. sold 6,708 shares of the stock in a transaction dated Friday, February 11th.
+The stock was sold at an average price of $43.41, for a total value of $291,194.28.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Delek Us Holdings, Inc. also recently made the following trade(s):